wpswings/event-tickets-manager-for-woocommerce/README.txt

 **4) Hide/Remove Expired Event**: Event Tickets Plugin removes the expired event from the account to keep your customers updated.
 Removed events can be recovered from the Trash section.
 Expired Event is permanently deleted when you clear your trash section.

-**5) Ticket Stock Management**: The WordPress events plugin i.e. Event Tickets Manager For WooCommerce uses the default stock management system to show customers the number of available event tickets.
+**5) WooCommerce Event Ticket Stock Management**: The WordPress events plugin i.e. Event Tickets Manager For WooCommerce uses the default WooCommerce event ticket stock system to show customers the number of available event tickets.
 The merchant can manage the stock of the tickets from the admin panel.
 You can also see how many event tickets are sold and track if you are running out of stock with the help of a WordPress event calendar.

 **6) Set Location For Events With Google Maps**: The Event Manager Plugin provides a high-level view of your offline events with Event Manager WordPress by showing the exact location of events to the user in the front end.
 The plugin is integrated with Google Maps and lets WooCommerce store owners show the live location of the events on their store.

-**7) Download Tickets As PDF**: The WooCommerce Event Tickets Manager allows the customer to download the tickets as PDFs for offline use.
+**7) Download WooCommerce Event Tickets As PDF**: The WooCommerce Event Tickets Manager allows the customer to download the WooCommerce event tickets as PDFs for offline use.
 When customers buy event tickets for an event from your WooCommerce store they send an email with a PDF attachment of the ticket.
 The customers can also download the ticket from the **My Account tab.**

 **8) WordPress Events Calendar**: The Events Ticket Manager comes with an interactive calendar widget.
 The widget shows your customers the names of upcoming, past, and present ongoing events in a list or grid.